aelij/spanify/docs/strings.md

 `StringBuilder` is a reference type and often in order to avoid allocating new ones, we pool them, or store them in reusable thread-static fields.
 As an alternative, we can use `DefaultInterpolatedStringHandler` as an **append-only** value type string builder.

+> [!TIP]
-:bulb: `StringBuilder` works more like a linked list of arrays while `DefaultInterpolatedStringHandler` works more like a dynamic array.
+> `StringBuilder` works more like a linked list of arrays while `DefaultInterpolatedStringHandler` works more like a dynamic array.
 This means that `StringBuilder` might perform better when we can't approximate the final size of the string.

+> [!TIP]
-:bulb: When possible, it's preferable to use `stackalloc` to provide the initial buffer as it performs better.
+> When possible, it's preferable to use `stackalloc` to provide the initial buffer as it performs better.
 If we don't provide an initial buffer, it uses a rented array with a size calculated from the parameters `literalLength` and `formattedCount`.

+> [!IMPORTANT]
-:warning: The handler uses `ArrayPool<char>` internally when it grows out of the initial buffer, so we must call `ToStringAndClear` to return the rented array rather than `ToString`.
+> The handler uses `ArrayPool<char>` internally when it grows out of the initial buffer, so we must call `ToStringAndClear` to return the rented array rather than `ToString`.

 ```cs
 string BuildString(int count)